stashed/docs/docs/guides/latest/volumesnapshot/restore.md

 2. Stash operator watches for `RestoreSession` crd.
 Once, it found a `RestoreSession` crd, it creates a Restore Job which will create Persistent Volume Claim for restore.

 3. CSI `external-snapshotter` controller watches for PVC.
 Once, it found a PVC, it reads all information about `VolumeSnapshot` and downloads respective data from cloud storage.
 Afterall CSI `external-snapshotter` resotres data to PVC
-4. Finally Restore job updates the status of the `BackupSession` crd.
+4. Finally Stash operator updates the status of the `BackupSession` crd.